Friday, September 26, 2025

 Food.
 People.
 Place.
 Worth a Visit!

-Friendly people, great food, coastal and inland attractions, make East Cork a gem of a place to visit.
-From the fantastic 13th century St Mary’s Collegiate Church in Youghal to high class Gardens and Arboretum at Fota, both free to enter, there is a treasure chest of places to visit in the area.
+Friendly people, great food, and coastal and inland attractions make East Cork a gem of a place to visit.
+From the fantastic 13th-century St Mary’s Collegiate Church in Youghal to high-class Gardens and Arboretum at Fota, and Barryscourt Castle in between, all free to enter, there is a treasure chest of places to visit in the area.

 Let me take you on a trip to see a slice of it.
-We’ll also enjoy some delicious meals as East Cork is a foodie’s paradise with top-notch venues including Sage, Ferrit & Lee, The Farmgate, Barnabrow (ideal for weddings and Sunday lunch), Midleton’s pioneering Farmers Market (every Saturday), CUSH (a Michelin Bib restaurant) and the food mecca of Ballymaloe.
+We’ll also enjoy some delicious meals as East Cork is a foodie’s paradise with top-notch venues including CUSH (a Michelin Bib restaurant), Ferrit & Lee, Midleton’s pioneering Farmers Market (every Saturday), and the food mecca of Ballymaloe.
+Cafés worth noting in the area are the Kilkenny Design Café and Carewswood Café (in the garden centre).

 Christy Ring